rodriguez-angel/agolrest/README.md

 # JS Stack Write Lab - AGOL REST

-## View the Webpage You can view the webpage I created at `https://rodriguez-angel.github.io/agolrest/`.
+## You can view the webpage I created at `https://rodriguez-angel.github.io/agolrest/`.